Tyler799/Morrowind-2020/Morrowind_2019.md

 - [UI Expansion](https://www.nexusmods.com/morrowind/mods/46071) - Expands UI functionality with searching, filtering, and more visual feedback.
 Has compact and expanded views.
 A very nice mod.

+- [MWSE 2.1 Journal Search and Edit](https://www.nexusmods.com/morrowind/mods/46756) Expands UI functionality with searching, ability to edit, and use images.

 ### Dialogue Font

 Get your dialogue font mods of choice: